dontic/dontic.github.io/src/content/blog/centralize-and-visualize-docker-logs-in-grafana-with-loki/index.md

 ```bash
 sudo systemctl restart docker
 ```

+> IMPORTANT!
+>
+> Seems that the Loki plugin won't send logs for existing docker containers.
+>
+> You will have to re-create existing containers for them to start sending logs to loki.
+Not just restart them.
+You can use the docker flag `--force-recreate` for this task.

 Great!
 Now we have all the Docker containers in this machine sending their logs to our Loki instance!